Hugh Roe O'Donnell: Niall Garbh's defection

 O'Donnell's sister Nuala separated from Niall Garbh due to his defection.
 According to a February 1601 report by Docwra, O'Donnell was so outraged by his brother-in-law's defection he ordered mass hangings of Niall Garbh's followers.
-He personally killed Niall Garbh and Nuala's four-year-old child, his own nicece or nephew, by bashing the child's brains out against a post.
+He personally killed Niall Garbh and Nuala's four-year-old child, his own niece or nephew, by bashing the child's brains out against a post.
 This accusation is considered contentious among historians.
 Docwra's biographer John McGurk acknowledges the uncertainty of the report's truthfulness, and notes it is unclear where Docwra received this intelligence.
 He points out Docwra's "blunt" personality indicates he reported current affairs accurately, and also admits infanticide was a feature of warfare in the early modern period.
 Morgan notes since this is a contemporary account, it should not be dismissed out of hand.

 Battle of Lifford

 The confederacy suffered—and eventually surrendered—under the deputyship of Charles Blount, 8th Baron Mountjoy.

 O'Donnell tried in vain to retake Lifford from Niall Garbh, with minor skirmishes occurring around the castle.
 He lost about 20 men on 17 October 1600.
 He attacked again on 24 October, but Niall Garbh retaliated by leading a cavalry charge of mixed Irish and English forces out to battle.
 During the battle, Niall Garbh speared O'Donnell's brother Manus in the shoulder.
-Manus was taken to Donegal where he died from his wounds.O'Donnell's father Hugh McManus died a few weeks afterwards, apparently from grief.
+Manus was taken to Donegal where he died from his wounds.
+O'Donnell's father Hugh McManus died a few weeks afterwards, apparently from grief.
 They were buried beside each other at Donegal Abbey, as was customary for the ruling O'Donnell branch.

 Docwra was pleased Manus's death had exacerbated the feud between O'Donnell and Niall Garbh.
 By December 1600, O'Donnell had put a price of £300 on Niall Garbh's head.
 It appears Niall Garbh made later efforts to rejoin the confederacy, but his murder of Manus made this near-impossible.
 His defection allowed Docwra to mobilise the Crown's forces beyond Lough Foyle into Tyrconnell, Inishowen and even Tír Eoghain.
 In addition to his skill as a guide across Tyrconnell, Niall Garbh informed Docwra of his cousin's tactics.

 Political alliances collapse

 O'Donnell made further plans to cement his alliances beyond Ulster.
 In November 1600, he schemed to marry Joan FitzGerald, the step-daughter of O'Connor Sligo and sister of the loyalist 1st Earl of Desmond.
-A servant met with Joan in Limerick to convince her for the marriage, but Joan rejected the match.
+A servant met with Joan in Limerick to convince her of the marriage, but Joan rejected the match.
 O'Donnell became frustrated by the Spanish government's failure to send the desired military resources.
 When a Spanish ship arrived around the time of the new year, O'Donnell was angered when he learnt about no forthcoming aid.
 He wanted to go to Spain immediately, and he might have had the Spanish captain allowed him.